 James Kent was born in Stratford, Essex on 23rd February 1899.

-The 1901 Census on Ancestry.co.uk shows that the Kent family were living at 12, Vicarage Cottages, West Ham.
-The Head of the household was George Kent, age 35 born in Stratford in 1856, a Stonemason’s Labourer by trade.
-His wife Matilda was 35 years of age also from Stratford born in 1865 and their children were Nellie age 11, William age 5 and James age 3.
+The 1901 Census on Ancestry.co.uk shows that the Kent family was living at 12, Vicarage Cottages, West Ham.
+The Head of the household was George Kent, aged 35.
+He was born in Stratford in 1856 and was a a Stonemason’s Labourer by trade.
+His wife Matilda was 35 years of age.
+She was born in Stratford in 1865.
+Their listed children were Nellie 11, William 5 and James was 3.

-In 1907 the Kent family emigrated to Canada aboard The S.S.Kensington.
+In 1907 the Kent family emigrated to Canada.

-James Kent was drafted into the 2nd Depot Battalion of the Ontario Regiment on 28th August 1918, his address, 134, Drolet Street, Montreal, Quebec, next of Kin, Mrs Matilda Kent (Mother) and trade, Labourer.
+James Kent’s army records tell us that he was drafted into the 2nd Depot Battalion of the Ontario Regiment on 28th August 1918, his address, 134, Drolet Street, Montreal, Quebec, next of Kin, Mrs Matilda Kent (Mother) and trade, Labourer.

-He was buried at St. Margaret’s Cemetery, Bodelwyddan.
+He is buried in St. Margaret’s Cemetery, Bodelwyddan.

 James Kent is commemorated on the Canadian Virtual War Memorial.